ipasimulator/ipasim/src/HeadersAnalyzer/README.md

 Wrappers for callbacks are generated similarly.

 The wrappers themselves are generated in LLVM IR which was chosen over C++ because it's easier to generate and the result is more robust.

+Note that the correspondence between ARM and i386 wrapper libraries doesn't have to be 1:1.
+For example, we can have function `foo` exported from library `libfoo.dylib` on iOS (we would get this information from `libfoo.tbd`) and function `bar` exported from the same library.
+But on Windows, these can be implemented in different DLLs (maybe for historical reasons), e.g., `Foo.dll` and `Bar.dll`, respectively.
+Then, `libfoo.dylib` would import from both of those DLLs.
+Or, more precisely, `libfoo.dylib` would import from wrapper DLLs `/Wrappers/Foo.dll` and `/Wrappers/Bar.dll` which would then import from the original DLLs `Foo.dll` and `Bar.dll`, respectively.

 For example, let's say we want to generate wrappers for function `int main(int, char**)`.
 In C++ they would look roughly like this: